Shaerif/FTPRush_Linux_Install_Script/README.md

-# FTPRush_Linux_Script
-FTPRush Installer Script for Linux: Automated Download, Setup, and Desktop Entry Creation
+# FTPRush Installer Script for Linux: Automated Download, Setup, and Desktop Entry Creation

+**FTPRush Installer Script for Linx**
+A simple, automated installer for FTPRush on Ubuntu Linux.
+This script handles downloading, extracting, and setting up FTPRush in `/opt/FTPRush`, with an option to add a desktop entry.
+It includes download customization, cleanup prompts, and an uninstallation feature for easy management.

+### Supported Operating Systems

+The `install_ftprush.sh` script is designed to work on Ubuntu and other Debian-based Linux distributions.
+These include:

+- **Ubuntu** (all current versions)
+- **Debian** (10 and above)
+- **Linux Mint** (19 and above)
+- **Pop!_OS** (20.04 and above)
+- **Kubuntu** and **Xubuntu** (versions that match Ubuntu support)

+While this script is optimized for these systems, it may work on other Linux distributions with slight modifications.

-## FTPRush Installer Script for Ubuntu
+## FTPRush Installer Script for Linux

-This guide provides a step-by-step installation process for FTPRush on Ubuntu.
+This guide provides a step-by-step installation process for FTPRush on Linux.
 The script automates downloading, extracting, and setting up FTPRush, including adding a desktop entry.

 ### Installation Instructions